DominikFischer86/pokertracker/README.md

 <ResultsPage>:
 - add pagination (thinking about extensions categorized in days, tabbed into months <- less dependencies)
+- enable deleting of items for faster cleanup when testing
 - link each entry to <DetailsPage>

 <DetailsPage>: